 During this phase, designers refine the prototype -- anything related to the interface, behavior, information architecture, idioms, widgets, etc. Evidence for refinement, in this instance, came from usability testing.

 3 tests were carried out with participants from the Research Phase.
-These tests were moderated (i.e., introduced the test, answered queries, and asked follow-up questions) and remote (via Discord and Google Meet).
+These tests were moderated (i.e., I introduced the test, they answered queries, and I asked follow-up questions) and remote (via Discord and Google Meet).
 I focused on having participants walk through the prototype while explaining their experience.
 Their feedback included:

 This led to the painful but necessary decision to redesign Opus.
 Here are the original vs. the updated Figma files:

 The core of Opus is the Task List suite of screens so I'll focus my discussion of design changes there.
 First, I completely eliminated the school color integration concept and focused on a cleaner, dark mode-style interface: